 There’s a good chance that your home services business was profitable in 2020.
-What started with a sudden lockdown became a quick shift to full-time work from home and virtual learning.
+What started with a sudden lockdown became a quick shift to full-time working from home and virtual learning.
 Almost overnight, many homeowners realized that their home desperately needed repairs.
-Some realized how uncomfortable their space was in the summer or winter weather.
+Some realized how uncomfortable their space was during the summer or winter months.
 For others, the issue was skyrocketing energy bills.

 I cannot believe we are having a national conversation about the merits of ‘the office’ and absolutely none of them factor in things like:— Naomi Beecroft (@BeecroftNaomi) September 7, 2020

 WFH means hard to ensure Health and Safety being followed

 In fact, the home services industry’s current projected growth has attracted entrepreneurs, investors and franchisers alike to get involved in the booming opportunities to come.
 A recent Franchise Insights study projects a 22% jump in buyer interest for home services franchises.
 This means more competition in the coming years.

 With 22.5% growth in interest, the home services industry has come out on top as #1 in overall franchise interest!
 People are realizing the essential nature of these businesses, which make our @Neighborly brands even more attractive. https://t.co/bFW9MgyZ0C pic.twitter.com/LjacPcDSgZ— Bradley Stevenson (@bradstevenson73) February 5, 2021

 The Current State Of the Home Services Industry

 In 2020, one of the biggest beneficiaries of the pandemic was the home services industry.
 Solar energy, duct cleaning, HVAC and plumbing were among the big winners.
 The data speaks for itself.
 And the current home services business market is thriving.
 There are currently five million industry professionals employed in over two dozen skilled trades.